ruggeri/tech-notes/randos/crypto.md

 establish session keys that will later be discarded.
 I believe this is what SSH does.

+Note: you can also generate ephemeral RSA keys.
+But DH I believe is preferred for this because performance.

+But most of all: I think it's about standardization of crypto protocols.

 ## Password Storage

 Typically you want to store a hash of a password, so that the password